ubbyboi-tech/ubbyboi-tech.github.io/_posts/2025-07-02-Can't-And-Won't.md

   - Surreal / Absurdist Short Stories
   - Contemporary American Literature
 ---
 **Lydia Davis** is known for writing some of the shortest stories you'll ever read — and some of the most polarizing.
 A master of **microfiction**, she blends observation, dry humor, and everyday moments into strange little vignettes.
 Critics love her.
-She's won a MacArthur “Genius” Grant.
+She's won a MacArthur "Genius" Grant.
 But her work often divides readers: you either sink into her fragmented world or bounce off it completely.

----